Rainbow-CPaaS/Rainbow-CLI-SDK/README.md

 $ rainbow <command> [<option>...]
 ```

-Read the next paragraph for the complete list of available commands and options
+Read the next paragraph for the complete list of available commands

 ## Commands